mdarfler/cs1/modules/03-logic/_posts/2018-03-01-conditional-statements.md

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeHxniZJ5szT7AZboTZmBMbOu5XFylcsr3XyGD5xZvKEpQ_gQ/viewform?embedded=true" width="700" height="520" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

 ## Assignment
 Create a sketch that uses conditional statements to create an ball that moves across the screen and increases in size up to a certain point.
 When the ball gets too big it returns to its original size.
-When it gets to far off the screen, it returns to the far side of the screen.
+When it gets too far off the screen, it returns to the far side of the screen.

 <iframe width="560" height="210" frameborder="0" src="https://alpha.editor.p5js.org/embed/HJewtdQwQ"></iframe>